-We've compiled a list of 76 free and paid alternatives to MongoDB.
-The primary competitors include MySQL Community Edition, SQLite.
-In addition to these, users also draw comparisons between MongoDB and PostgreSQL, DBeaver, Sequel Pro.
+We've compiled a list of 52 free and paid alternatives to MongoDB.
+The primary competitors include SQLite, PostgreSQL.
+In addition to these, users also draw comparisons between MongoDB and DBeaver, Sequel Pro, MariaDB.
 Also you can look at other similar options here: Development Tools.

-We've compiled a list of 76 free and paid alternatives to MongoDB.
-The primary competitors include MySQL Community Edition, SQLite.
-In addition to these, users also draw comparisons between MongoDB and PostgreSQL, DBeaver, Sequel Pro.
+We've compiled a list of 52 free and paid alternatives to MongoDB.
+The primary competitors include SQLite, PostgreSQL.
+In addition to these, users also draw comparisons between MongoDB and DBeaver, Sequel Pro, MariaDB.
 Also you can look at other similar options here: Development Tools.

 MongoDB is a document database with the scalability and flexibility that you want with the querying and indexing that you need